 Tagged Advent, celebrations, Christmas, Christmas bills, family, finances, frugal living, frugality, gift wrap, gifts, holiday traditions, holidays, home, homemaking, kids, saving money, traditions

 The first electric vacuum cleaner was simply a pillowcase attached to an electric blower.
 It wasn’t developed to simplify the life of the housewife, but to ease the dust allergy of a hotel janitor.

 I can’t even begin to imagine how badly beating dusty carpets over the back fence would’ve aggravated asthma and allergies.
-With all our family’s allergies, I feel lucky to live now during the days of efficient vacuums and air filters.
+With all our family’s allergies, I feel lucky to live now during the days of efficient units of the best vacuum for pet hair and air filters.

 I remember helping Grandma beat the throw rugs outside on sunny days, but my main carpet cleaning memories involved the monstrous vacuum my grandmother had hiding in her hall closet.
 It was so noisy, it scared me.
 It was almost as scary as the haunted freezer in the basement.
 On a side note, if you’re getting the idea I was an anxious child, you’re probably not far off the mark.
 While I don’t think appliances caused my childhood anxieties about monsters, they certainly didn’t help ease those concerns with all their loud noises.